xiao-mantou/GamingTweaks/README.md

 ### OS

-* Do not install any AntiVirus solution
+* Do not install any AntiVirus product, if you like to use an AV then Windows Defender is good enough as proven in 'independent' AV tests.
-* Use only a good Firewall and Sandboxie, sandbox untrusted or unknown stuff
+* Use only a good NAT Firewall and Sandboxie, sandbox untrusted or unknown stuff.
+Sandboxie has no performance drops unless you use it 'cracked' or load huge apps into it.
 * Change Core Parking (only in XP, 7 and 8) - Windows 10 controls it automatically already.

 Task Scheduler